SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </div>
 ```

-> **PROTIP**<br>Whenever nesting tags, it is important (although unnecessary) to indent your codes simply because they keep stuff readable.
+> **PROTIP**<br>Whenever nesting tags, it is important to indent your codes simply because they keep stuff readable.
 Most modern text editors should come with a *beautify* feature that automatically does this for you (sometimes intuitively as you enter a newline).
-Consider manually indenting by 2 spaces instead of 4 or 8.
+Also, consider indenting by 2 spaces instead of 4 or 8.
 That way, you can save screen real estate, avoiding the dreaded horizontal scrolling.

 ### Rows & Columns